 Your new show is called Tyler’s Ultimate.
-Your old show was called Tyler’s
+Your old show was called Tyler’s Ultimate.
+We’re confused.

 I just said, “Okay, we’ve already taken a lot of people on this journey called Tyler’s Ultimate, let’s just continue the franchise, continue the brand.”
 So the new version, it’s like I’ve unpacked.
 I’m home.
 In my travels around the world, this is what I’ve learned.
 I’m going to make some fantastic, straightforward meals that you can make tomorrow night for dinner.
 It’s the subtle nuances of the recipe that make them.
 Nothing wrong with an incredible piece of fried chicken.